shazahmad/computePlusPlus/lab3_build_app_kernel.md

 make run
 ```

 It will build the hardware kernel in emulation mode and then launch the host application.
 The output printed in the console window will be similar to the sw_emu case.
-But after hw_emu you can analyze different synthesis reports and using Vitis_analyzer view different waveforms.
+But after hardware emulation, you can analyze different synthesis reports and using Vitis Analyzer view different waveforms.
 For more details please refer to other [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials)

 ## Building Kernel Xclbin
 Once the kernel functionality is verified and its resource usage is satisfactory (as a single module as synthesized in the previous lab) kernel build process can be started.
-The kernel build process will create an xclbin file which is an FPGA executable file that can be read and loaded by the host to the FPGA card.
-Since building xclbin takes few hours and to avoid such a delay in this lab a built-in xclbin file is provided in a folder called "xclbin".
+The kernel build process will create an xclbin file.
+This is an FPGA executable file that can be read and loaded by the host to the FPGA card.
+Building xclbin takes few hours and to avoid such a delay in this lab a built-in xclbin file is provided in a folder called "xclbin".
 During hardware run by default, a pre-built xclbin file will be used.
 But if it is required to build a new xclbin please set the following options in make_options.mk file as shown below:

 ```bash
 USE_PRE_BUILT_XCLBIN := 0